innolitics/rdm/rdm/init_files/documents/software_plan.md

 {% if device.safety_class != 'C' %}

-    Occasionally, due to the absence of other reviewers or due to an internal testing deadline, it may be necessary to skip the merge request review.
+    Occasionally, due to the absence of other reviewers or due to an internal testing deadline, it may be necessary to skip the pull request review.
 When this happens, the engineer should justify why a review wasn't necessary within the merge request comments or create a change request or a "TODO" to ensure verification occurs before the next release.

 {% endif %}

-    If, as is occasionally appropriate, someone outside of the core development team reviews a merge request, then mention who performed the review in the merge request body and tag the merge request with the `external-review` label.
+    If, as is occasionally appropriate, someone outside of the core development team reviews a pull request, then mention who performed the review in the merge request body and tag the merge request with the `external-review` label.

 6. **Addressing Comments**